 Summer Webinar Series: See Your Impact Firsthand

-Join us this summer for our Impact Webinar Series to see your gifts at work.
-Hear from panelists about their experience on the frontlines and how they are innovating to meet the needs of the community in the current environment.
+Did you miss any of our summer Impact Webinar Series?
+Don't worry, you can still watch the recordings to see how your gifts have been put to work.
+Hear from Y staff and community partners about their experience on the frontlines and how they are innovating to meet the needs of the community in the current environment.
 From child care to healing through the outdoors, each webinar will shed light on the stories of the staff and partners who have bravely led our most needed programs.
 Let us also tell you the story of the collaboration with other non-profits and local businesses to expand our reach in King, Snohomish, and Pierce counties, to ensure we are reaching the people who need us most.

 Fighting Hunger and COVID-19: Sharing Challenges, Successes, and Impact